pingcap/docs/performance-best-practice.md

 Here are the common edge cases and solutions:

 1. High TSO wait for high-frequency small queries
-2. Choose the proper mak chunk size for different workloads
+2. Choose the proper max chunk size for different workloads
 3. Tune coprocessor cache for read-heavy workloads
 4. Choose proper tidb_txn_mode and tidb_dml_type for different workloads
 5. Optimize group by and distinct operations with TiKV pushdown